GA-Tutorials/CSS-Animation-Explained/README.md

 - transition-delay: s or ms before transition starts
 - transition: shorthand for 4 transition properties

+CSS transitions let you decide which properties to animate (by listing them explicitly), when the animation will start (by setting a delay), how long the transition will last (by setting a duration), and how the transition will run (by defining a timing function, e.g. linearly or quick at the beginning, slow at the end).

 ###What can be transitioned?

 ```css